 Companies that did not have a large pool of remote workers have asked their employees to get creative, and with little more than some gumption and a web browser, most have risen to the occasion and found low-cost tools that allow them to stay connected and productive.
-I've chatted with more than one person who was long restricted toand email for collaboration, who excitedly shared the joys of working in or , and what a revelation it has been to have tools like this at their disposal.
+I’ve chatted with more than one person who was long restricted to SharePoint and email for collaboration, who excitedly shared the joys of working in Slack or Teams, and what a revelation it has been to have tools like this at their disposal.

 This is the new normal